-The great news is that packet forwarders are what “light hotspots” will be, so it’s likely that you’ll be able to do this same thing and in a cleaner looking package by the end of 2021.
+The great news is that packet forwarders are what “light hotspots” will be, so it’s likely that you’ll be able to do this same thing and in a cleaner looking package by mid-2022.

-The second advantage is the lower power consumption.
+The second advantage of a Light Hotspot is the lower power consumption.
 Compared to a regular miner, with a packet-forwarder-only setup you can shave off enough watts to really drop both battery size and solar panel size.

 Here’s the power it’s pulling.
 Note the size of that “hotspot”.
-It’s MUCH smaller than current production hotspot, and pulls about ½ to ? of the power.
+It’s MUCH smaller than current production hotspot, and pulls about ½ of the power.